bigfoothq/clada/proj/comp/fs-ops/doc/ARCH.md

 - `file_move` automatically creates parent directories for destination path
 - Diverges from standard `rename()` which fails with ENOENT
 - Rationale: Reduces LLM round-trips for common "move to new location" pattern
-- Return data includes `createdDirs` array when directories were created

 ## Error Message Enhancement